Identifying Causal Structure in Dynamical Systems

 We first provide implementation details for the experiments presented in \secref{sec:eval}.
-The initial model estimate is obtained by exciting the system with a chirp signal for \SI{30}{\second} and using the generated data to learn a linear state-space model (\cf~\eqref{eqn:loc_sys_lin}) with least squares.
+The initial model estimate is obtained by exciting the system with a chirp signal for \SI{30}{\second} and using the generated data to learn a linear state-space model (\cf \eqref{eqn:loc_sys_lin}) with least squares.
 The obtained matrices are

-Initial conditions and input trajectories for the causality testing experiments are obtained through reasonable guesses, as discussed in \secref{sec:framework}.
-The found initial conditions and input trajectories yield expected MMDs that are orders of magnitude above the system's noise level for all joints.
-Thus, we do not need to fix variables $\delta_1$ and $\delta_2$ and, overall, only need 8 experiments to identify the causal structure.
-For each experiment, we design input trajectories of \num{100} time steps, repeat the experiment \num{10} times, and use collected data from all experiments for hypothesis testing.
-The empirical squared MMD is computed with a Gaussian kernel with a lengthscale of 1.
-While the squared MMD is always positive, the empirical approximation~\eqref{eqn:mmd_kernel} can become negative since it is an unbiased estimate.
-For the test statistic~\eqref{eqn:test_statistic}, we estimate the variance using \num{100} Monte Carlo simulations and obtain the expected value through a noiseless simulation.
-We use $\nu=1$, but as we will see in the results, the empirical MMD is in all cases orders of magnitude below or above the threshold.
-Thus, also more conservative choices of $\nu$ would yield the same outcome.
+Initial conditions and input trajectories for the causality testing experiments are obtained through sophisticated guesses, as discussed in \secref{sec:framework}.
+The found initial conditions and input trajectories yield expected MMDs orders of magnitude above the system's noise level for all joints.
+Thus, we need only eight experiments to identify the causal structure.
+We design input trajectories of \num{100} time steps for each experiment, repeat the experiment ten times, and use collected data from all experiments for hypothesis testing.
+While the squared MMD is always positive, the empirical approximation in \eqref{eqn:mmd_kernel} can become negative since it is an unbiased estimate.
+For the test statistic in \eqref{eqn:test_statistic}, we estimate the variance using \num{100} Monte Carlo simulations and obtain the expected value through a noiseless simulation.
+We use $\nu=1$, but as we will see in the results, the empirical MMD is, in all cases, orders of magnitude below or above the threshold.
+Thus, more conservative choices of $\nu$ would yield the same outcome.

-In Tables~\ref{tab:exp_res_1} and~\ref{tab:exp_res_2}, we present the results of all causality testing experiments conducted on the robotic platform shown in \figref{fig:robot}.
+In tables~\ref{tab:exp_res_1} and~\ref{tab:exp_res_2}, we present the results of all causality testing experiments conducted on the robotic platform shown in \figref{fig:robot}.
 As for the results discussed in \secref{sec:eval}, we always have a clear decision on whether to accept or reject the null hypothesis: The MMD found in experiments is always orders of magnitude larger or smaller than the test statistic.
 Also here, we find that all joints can be moved independently of each other and are affected by exactly one input.
 When exploiting the revealed causal structure for identifying the system matrices, we obtain